richardcysun/Goos-by-Chapers/README.md

 Pleaes be noticed that this repository is a kind of personal study note.
 In addition to original Java codes, some comments are adressed to help me understand what's really happening.
 Some additional codes are added (and comment-out befoe I commit to Git) to help me observe how this test work in live manner.

+### Before you dig in the source codes in this Git repository...
+Please be noticed that the authors don't write every single line of code in the book.
+From Chapter 11 to 15, maybe 95% of codes are mentioned in the book, and it's not difficult to fill in the missing pieces by myself.
+However, since Chapter 16, it seems authors are expecting reader to be getting skillful to AuctionSniper.
+Sometimes, authors only mention what parts need to be done, but they don't write down exact codes in the book.

+Therefore, I have to fill in the gaps either by myself or finding from [sf105](https://github.com/sf105/goos-code).
+Please alse be reminded that source codes in this Git repository is mostly handcraft, and the final work of Chapter 19 is quite different from [sf105](https://github.com/sf105/goos-code).

 ## Chapter 11 Passing the First Test
 **TO DO: Single item-join, lose without bidding.**